saurabhkasat/Ecom-Migration-App/README.md

 # Ecom-Migration-App
+Software prerequisite -
-Software Prereuisite - Docker Desktop
+1. Docker Desktop v3.9

 Technolgies used to in this project  -
 Frontend - React